Flea, Tick and Mosquito Risk Maps: Is Your Pet at Risk?

 Tick Disease Risks: Lyme Disease, Ehrlichiosis and Anaplasmosis

 Common diseases spread by ticks vary based on season and location.
-Although the tick bite alone may not be dangerous, the potential infection or disease spread from it can be.
+Although the tick bite alone may not be dangerous, the potential infection or disease it can spread is cause for concern.

 Ticks are known to spread dangerous diseases like Lyme disease, a fairly common disease in dogs.
 It is typically found in the Northeastern U.S. and Upper Midwestern U.S., where it is transmitted by the blacklegged tick (Ixodes scapularis), as well as along the Pacific coast, where it is transmitted by the western blacklegged tick (Ixodes pacificus).